Honest pros, cons, and verdict on this ai agent builders tool

 Low Code

-Rivet delivers on its promises as a visual ai development tool.
+Learn more →Rivet delivers on its promises as a ai agent builders tool.
 While it has some limitations, the benefits outweigh the drawbacks for most users in its target market.

-Yes, Rivet is good for visual ai development work.
-Users particularly appreciate visual programming eliminates prompt chain complexity.
-However, keep in mind desktop app requirement may limit cloud-only environments.
+Yes, Rivet is good for ai agent builders work.
+Users particularly appreciate completely free and open-source under mit license with no seat-based pricing.
+However, keep in mind desktop app requirement excludes browser-only or chromebook development environments.

 Yes, Rivet offers a free tier.
 However, premium features unlock additional functionality for professional users.